Voice Cloning

 On July 10, 2025, the federal district court for the Southern District of New York issued an Order granting in part and denying in part a motion to dismiss a putative class action lawsuit that Paul Lehrman and Linnea Sage commenced against Lovo, Inc. The lawsuit, Lehrman v.
 Lovo, Inc., alleges that Lovo used artificial intelligence to make and sell unauthorized “clones” of their voices.

-Specifically, the complaint alleges that the plaintiffs are voice-over actors.
+Specifically, the complaint in Lehman v.
+Lovo, Inc. alleges that the plaintiffs are voice-over actors.
 For a fee, they read and record scripts for their clients.
 Lovo allegedly sells a text-to-speech subscription service that allows clients to generate voice-over narrations.
 The service is described as one that uses “AI-driven software known as ‘Generator’ or ‘Genny,'” which was “created using ‘1000s of voices.'”
 Genny allegedly creates voice clones, i.e., copies of real people’s voices.
 Lovo allegedly granted its customers “commercial rights for all content generated,” including “any monetized, business-related uses such as videos, audio books, advertising promotion, web page vlogging, or product integration.”
 (Lovo terms of service.)
 The complaint alleges that Lovo hired the plaintiffs to provide voice recordings for “research purposes only,” but that Lovo proceeded to exploit them commercially by licensing their use to Lovo subscribers.

 This lawsuit ensued.